wing5wong/artisan-whs-static/source/_announcements/2019-08-30_whs-senior-examinations.md

 You will all get a **personalised exam timetable** in your SCHOOL email (access also in the Google bookmarks).

 Good Luck!

+Please ensure that you read the examination instructions which were sent to you with your personalised examination timetable.
+It is important that you understand the rules - writing equipment has to be in a clear plastic bag; hair has to be tied up; no watches are to be worn; telephones have to be turned off and placed under the desk.
+Make sure you have spare pens; don't forget your calculator if you are allowed to use it.
+Go to the Hall to check which room your exam is in.
+If possible, don't bring your school bag, just bring your equipment.
+Wear correct school uniform.

+Exams start at 9.05am and 1.10pm - BE ON TIME!